Bromley Borough Foodbank

 Christians Against Poverty

-The Christians Against Poverty (CAP) Bromley Partnership has been established and funded by five Bromley churches, one of these being St Joseph’s, who have chosen to work together to set up and operate the Bromley CAP Debt Centre.
+The Christians Against Poverty (CAP) Bromley Partnership was established in 2017 and was initially funded by five Bromley churches, one of these being St Joseph’s.
+These churches have chosen to work together to set up and operate the Bromley CAP Debt Centre, which is one of 300 CAP debt centres in the UK.
 The aim of the centre is to enable individuals who find themselves in serious financial difficulties to manage their way out of debt, and have the opportunity to explore a life transforming faith in Jesus Christ.

 Pax Christi International is a global Catholic peace movement and network that works to help establish peace, respect for human rights, justice and reconciliation in areas of the world that are torn by conflict.
 It is grounded in the belief that peace is possible and that vicious cycles of violence and injustice can be broken.